francescobarbarulo/pysim/README.md

 # pysim

 pysim is an event-driven python simulator.
 It was born for fun based on the OMNET++ concept.
 One of the advantages is that  the network definition is no more needed.
-Of course it actually missis all the statistic functionalities, but they will be available soon.
+Of course it actually misses all the statistic functionalities, but they will be available soon.

 ## Repo

 The repository is organized in this way:
-- _core_ contains all the essential data structures for running the simulator (it should not be touched excpet if you want to improve it, in this case you are welcome);
+- _core_ contains all the essential data structures for running the simulator (it should not be touched except if you want to improve it, in this case you are welcome);
 - _examples_ contains some demo to show how the simulator works and some of its features;
 - in the repo you can find the two _main_ programs related to the two examples.